nus-cs2103-AY2324S1/tp/docs/team/nananakx-x.md

         * Added implementation details of the `sort` feature
         * Added sequence diagram for `sort` feature
         * Added user stories and use cases related to `add`, `sort` and `undo`
-        * Added non-functional requirements and instructions for manual testing of `add` under the appendix
+        * Added non-functional requirements and instructions for manual testing of `add` and `sort`
         * Added planned enhancements for:
             * Phone number input
             * Preventing Foster Family from crashing due to corruption of data file